Risang-L/sentence-complexity-clustering/README.md

 ## Data

-This project uses L2 essays from the [ICNALE corpus](https://language.sakura.ne.jp/icnale/), a publicly available collection of English essays written by second language users.
+This project uses Written Essays (WE) from the [ICNALE corpus](https://language.sakura.ne.jp/icnale/), a publicly available collection of English essays written by second language users.

 **Note:**
 The ICNALE dataset is **not included** in this repository due to licensing restrictions.